-Illinois and all other states prohibit sale of alcoholic beverages to anyone under 21.
-It is also a crime for a person under 21 to use false evidence of age, such as a fraudulent ID card, to buy alcoholic drinks; for a person under 21 to obtain, possess, or consume an alcoholic beverage; or for anyone to buy an alcoholic beverage to give to a person under 21.
-(The last two prohibitions have exceptions for beverage use in a religious ceremony.)
-The Secretary of State can revoke the driver's license of anyone violating those prohibitions.
+Illinois105 and all other states prohibit sale of alcoholic beverages to anyone under 21.
+It is also a crime for a person under 21 to use false evidence of age, such as a fraudulent ID card, to buy an alcoholic drink;106 for a person under 21 to obtain, possess, or consume an alcoholic beverage;107 or for anyone to buy an alcoholic beverage to give to a person under 21.108 (The last two prohibitions have exceptions for beverage use in a religious ceremony.)
+The Secretary of State can revoke the driver's license of anyone violating those prohibitions while in a motor vehicle.
 Any delivery of alcoholic beverages to a residence in Illinois must be signed for by a person who is at least 21.
+110